posl/replication-kuramoto2023emse/README.md

 More metadata info can be found in https://pygithub.readthedocs.io/en/latest/.

 ## Requirements
+Our replication package make use of the list of bots (i.e., groundtruthbots.csv) available at https://github.com/mehdigolzadeh/IdentifyBots_ReplicationPackage.
+Please download the file and place it directly under clone with the name groundtruthbots.csv.

 To run the get_attribute.py script and work with the GithubIssues dataset, the following libraries are required:
 - git-lfs (Note: This library is required before downloading this repository.)
 - fasttext